 Thus far, no one’s invented a computer that can read your thoughts.
 (When they do, they should name it Cerebro.)
 But machine learning algorithms are getting better at predicting human behavior and emotional states–and that’s a development that’s making the future of hearing aids look more responsive and effortless.

 This particular type of artificial intelligence is usually referred to as “empathetic technology.”
 While it may sound quite emotional, empathetic technology simply examines a wide variety of data in order to make assumptions about what a person is doing or feeling.
 Taken a step further, empathetic technology is able to make routinely accurate predictions about what someone wants.

-So, maybe these developments in predictive technology is good for deciding what to have for dinner tonight (my most dreaded decision of the day; I would love a machine that could accurately predict what I want for dinner every night… double points if that machine would then make me food).
+So, maybe these developments in predictive technology are good for deciding what to have for dinner tonight (my most dreaded decision of the day; I would love a machine that could accurately predict what I want for dinner every night… double points if that machine would then make me food).
 But that’s just the tip of the iceberg.
 When properly deployed, empathetic technology could help make hearing aids more effective, more intuitive, and more comfortable.
 In fact, that’s how hearing aid manufacturers have been using AI – to help block out background noise and be more intuitive.

 Imagine a hearing aid that knows what you want:

 - A hearing aid using empathetic technology could, in theory, accurately focus on the sounds you want to hear, whether it’s the loudest noise in the room or not.

 - Empathetic hearing aids could determine when you want to concentrate and when you don’t, allowing you to zone out or zoom in depending on your level of cognitive intensity.

 - In theory, empathetic hearing aids can do amazing things when reading a room and adjusting for the context in which you’re sitting.
 This is much more sophisticated than the relatively simple observations that current hearing aids are capable of.